 The Ecological Metadata Language (EML) is a metadata standard developed by the ecological community for persistence, discoverability, and reuse of ecological data.
-EML extends the data lifespan allowing new insights and knowledge to be derived many years from now.
-While the highly detailed .xml structure of EML is necessary to organize and make searchable the metadata content, it confronts the inexperienced data provider with a steep learning curve that few have time to tackle.
-To overcome this we’ve created the EML Assembly Line, a linear process helping you craft high quality EML yourself!
-The EML Assembly Line is useful for publishing one-off datasets or providing a foundation for an EML factory.
+While the highly detailed structure of the EML schema is necessary to meet these ends, it confronts the inexperienced data provider with a steep learning curve that few have time to tackle.
+To lower the bar for data documentation, while still maintaining metadata detail and quality, we’ve created the EMLassemblyline R code package.
+A user-friendly workflow to help craft high quality EML metadata yourself.
+The assembly line is useful for publishing one-off data packages or to provide a foundation for a data package factory.

 The assembly line requires little operational knowledge of the R programming language or technical understanding of the EML schema.
 All you need is to know your dataset and how it was made, a little patience for following our step by step instructions, and how to operate a spread sheet editor.
 If this is your first time on the assembly line, it may take the better part of a day to become oriented and to produce your first EML metadata file.

 - Instructions for installing and operating the EMLassemblyline package.

 - Contribute to the EMLassemblyline project.
 We welcome code, bug reports, feature requests etc. via the projects issue tracker or email (email@example.com).